he1nh/openshift-prometheus/README.md

 I am not an OpenShift and/or Prometheus expert and this text has been written for demo purposes.
 So most of the information is at best sub optimal and most likely unsafe for production situations.

+# The Components

+* Prometheus for retrieving, storing and querying the metrics
+* an haproxy-exporter for converting the OpenShift router metrics into a format Prometheus understands
+* Grafana for providing a nicer dashboard to the graphs

+Before deploying everything in one go, we will have a brief look at Prometheus and the exporter in *Part 1*

+# Part 1

 ## Bringing up the cluster

 ```code